Lyft and Uber Settlement

 By November 1, Uber will provide support for appealing deactivation in English, Spanish, French, Russian, Bengali, and Chinese.

-You will be able to chat with live Lyft or Uber employees through the driver app.
-These employees will be familiar with Lyft or Uber policies and can provide you with accurate information.
+You will be able to chat with live Lyft or Uber personnel through the Lyft Driver app or Uber’s Driver app.
+These representatives will be familiar with relevant Lyft or Uber policies and can provide you with accurate information.

-You will be able to appeal all Lyft or Uber decisions to deactivate you.
-You will be able to do this through the Lyft or Uber driver apps.
+You will be able to appeal all Lyft or Uber decisions to permanently deactivate you.
+You will be able to do this through a process managed by Lyft or Uber.

 Here are some of the deactivation reasons you can appeal: